Library: running jobs

 function run(options: RunnerOptions): Promise<Runner>;

-Runs until either stopped by a signal event like SIGINT or by calling the stop() method on the resolved object.
+Runs until either stopped by a signal event like SIGINT or by calling the

-The resolved Runner object has a number of helpers on it, see Runner for more information.
+The resolved ‘Runner’ object has a number of helpers on it, see Runner for more information.

 runOnce()